prameshbajra/prameshbajra.github.io/_posts/2023-05-07-codewhisperer_vs_codium.md

 icon: icon-fire-alt
 ---

-**TLDR;** AWS CodeWhisperer is shit!
-Use Codium.
+**TLDR;** AWS CodeWhisperer falls short!
+Go use Codium.

 <br>
-Here are the links and how to get started:
+For those looking to explore these two options, here are the links and instructions for getting started:

 **AWS CodeWhisperer**

-In order to use this, you will have to install the [AWS toolkit](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-toolkit-vscode).
-After the installation head to the sidebar, select the AWS toolkit and click on CodeWhisperer.
-You will need to follow a couple of super simple steps and it will start working right away.
+To begin with AWS CodeWhisperer, first install the [AWS toolkit](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-toolkit-vscode).
+Once the installation is complete, navigate to the sidebar, select the AWS toolkit, and click on CodeWhisperer.
+Simply follow a series of user-friendly steps, and the coding assistant will be up and running in no time.

 <img src="/static/assets/img/blog/codevcode/cw1.png" width="30%">